griestopf/Fusee.Tutorial/Tutorial03/README.md

 ![Arm example] (_images/Arms.png)

 See [Tutorial.cs] (../Tutorial03Completed/Core/Tutorial.cs) int the [Tutorial03 Completed] (../Tutorial03Completed) folder for
-the overal state so far.
+the overall state so far.

 ##Exercise
  - Create a little robot made out of a base, an upper arm and a forearm.
 Use two cubes to build the base, and one cube each for